TKEMPEGOWDA/TKEMPEGOWDA/README.md

-# 👋 Hi, I am Thejas Kempegowda
+# 👋 Hi, I am Thejas

 I write code to solve problems, not just to pass tests.
 Over the last 5 years, I’ve worked as a full-stack engineer building systems that people actually use—from internal dashboards that simplify decision-making to backend services that stay reliable under pressure.